KenEucker/biketag-website/README.md

 # biketag-website

 [![Build Status][travis-image]](https://travis-ci.org/KenEucker/biketag-website)

 A website for biketag.org

 ## Why?

 To allow anyone and everyone to play BikeTag!
 This site will ingest the Reddit posts playing biketag for a configured subreddit, and display them on biketag.
 Conversely, using the site you can create a new tag and will be automagically posted to Reddit!
 This lets anyone play the game without needing to know how to imgur or having a reddit account, while continuing to support those who have been playing biketag on reddit as well!

 ## Features of the webapp

-* See most recent round of BikeTag, and an archive of past rounds: http://pdx.biketag.org
+- See most recent round of BikeTag, and an archive of past rounds: http://pdx.biketag.org
-* A modal to play the next round (provide matching and new BikeTag images, Mystery Location description, hint, and name): http://pdx.biketag.org/#tagit
+- A modal to play the next round (provide matching and new BikeTag images, Mystery Location description, hint, and name): http://pdx.biketag.org/#tagit
-* See all archived rounds of Biketag: http://portland.biketag.org/?count=all
+- See all archived rounds of Biketag: http://portland.biketag.org/?count=all
-* See an individual round of BikeTag with matching images: http://pdx.biketag.org/95
+- See an individual round of BikeTag with matching images: http://pdx.biketag.org/95

 # Contribute

-If you'd like to contribute to this project you can [file an issue](https://github.com/keneucker/biketag-website/issues), fork the code and [create a pull request](https://github.com/keneucker/biketag-website/pulls), or [donate money towards server costs](https://paypal.me/KenEucker) which currently run between $5-10/month.
+If you'd like to contribute to this project you can [file an issue](https://github.com/keneucker/biketag-website/issues), fork the code and [create a pull request](https://github.com/keneucker/biketag-website/pulls), or [donate money towards server costs](https://paypal.me/KenEucker) which currently run between \$5-10/month.

 [![Donate with PayPal][paypal-image]](https://paypal.me/KenEucker)

 # Development

 ## Install dependencies

 Run `npm install` to install the node module dependencies.

 ## Required Configuration

 The app loads a configuration files found in the config folder.
 The repository is set to ignore a config.json file, for security reasons, but there's sample of the minimum configuration to get the local site to display images for the Portland subdomain, as well as the default landing page. [sample.config.json](config.sample.json).
 Copy this file to config/config.json `cp config.sample.json config/config.json` to get started from scratch.
 Note: for some features to work, API values will need to be set.

 ## Start local server

-Run `npm run run` to run the webserver and then navigate to http://localhost:80 or whichever port you have set in the config.json.
+Run `npm start` to run the webserver and then navigate to http://localhost:80 or whichever port you have set in the config.json.
 You can also run `npm run dev` to run in debugging mode for local development, which provides greater logging and hot-reloading.

 ## Change the website code

 This project supports Embedded Javascript templating, [ejs](https://ejs.co/), for the templates served by each subdomain.
 A template may have either an `index.html` or `index.ejs` file in it's root that the express application will serve for a given subdomain.
 Using data from the config.json file as well as the data found in /data/config/, in conjunction with the raw html in the /data/content/ folder, data can be injected into the ejs templates.

 To use within javascript:

 ```
 <script>
 	// get the supportedRegions object via JSON serialization